T Shirt Transfer Sheets

-This results in a transfer that is unmatched in both durability and feel.
+This results in a "graphic" that is unmatched in both durability and feel.

-It is important to note that heat transfer papers are not created equally, and you will find some that offer a softer feel and greater durability than other transfer papers.
+It is important to note that heat transfer sheets are not created equally, and you will find some that offer a softer feel and greater durability than other transfer papers.

 Types of Garments You Can Decorate

-With sublimation, you’re more limited in the types of fabrics you can decorate compared to heat transfer paper.
+With sublimation, you’re more limited in the types of fabrics you can decorate compared to heat transfer.

-On the other hand, with heat transfer paper, you can decorate on light and dark-colored cotton, polyester and cotton-poly blends.
+On the other hand, with heat transfers, you can decorate on light and dark-colored cotton, polyester and cotton-poly blends.